shreyagupta112/cse15l-lab-reports/lab-report-1.md

 &nbsp;

 ## Step 3: Trying Some Commands <br />
 I ran the commands "cd", "ls", "pwd", "mkdir", and "cp" in both the server and client.
 I also tried modifications of these commands such as "ls -a" (lists all directories including hidden ones) and "cd ~" (exits one directory).
-When attempting to run the command "cp /home/linux/ieng6/cs15lwi22/public/hello.txt ~/" in my client, I received in error that stated that it couldn;t rea the file because permission was denied.
+When attempting to run the command "cp /home/linux/ieng6/cs15lwi22/public/hello.txt ~/" in my client, I received in error that stated that it couldn't read the file because permission was denied.
 ![Image](im31.png)
 ![Image](im32.png)
 &nbsp;